Im-Rises/Chip8topia/README.md

 Major:

-- [ ] Correct the Xo-Chip games not working properly
+- [ ] Correct the Xo-Chip games not working properly 5think its the CPU that is not working properlym the Ppu should be fine)
 - [ ] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)